- CBT for Addiction and Co-occurring Disorders

 Cognitive reframing works by getting the patient to step back and reevaluate the situation in a more reasonable light.
 The therapist will ask about the patient’s thought process — verbalizing it is the first step to identifying it.
 The patient will then learn how to scale back these thoughts so that they are a better reflection of reality.

 For example, a patient repeatedly beats themselves up for relapsing.
 They might say, “I’m too weak to stay sober.
 I should just give up.”
-Cognitive reframing would help the person get to a place where they say instead, “It’s normal to relapse.
+CBT for addiction would help the person reframe until they get to a place where they say instead, “It’s normal to relapse.
 I can learn from this experience so that my next attempt is more successful.
 Even if it isn’t, maybe the next time will be.
-No one’s recovery is perfect, and I shouldn’t feel bad about not getting it right the first time.”
+No one’s recovery from substance abuse is perfect, and I shouldn’t feel bad about not getting it right the first time.”

 Journaling or Thought Records